domstasiulionis/Crypto-Dashboard/README.md

 - [x] Mobile, tablet and desktop responsive UI

 ## Getting started
-###Prerequisites
+### Prerequisites
-*NodeJS must be installed on your computer
+* NodeJS must be installed on your computer
-*Git must be configured
+* Git must be configured
-*A package manager such as NPM or YARN must be installed on your computer
+* A package manager such as NPM or YARN must be installed on your computer

-Clone the repository
+Clone the repository:
 ```git clone https://github.com/domstasiulionis/Crypto-Dashboard.git```

 ```